 Your Salary After Coding Bootcamp: How Much Can You Earn?

 We’ve researched the outcomes of several bootcamp programs that give inexperienced coders the technical skills they need to land a new job.
-By the end of this article, you should have a good idea of how highly potential employers value bootcamp graduates and the ways you can claim a full-time job opportunity for yourself after graduation.
+By the end of this article, you should have a good idea of how highly potential employers value bootcamp graduates and the ways you can maximize your starting salary after your coding bootcamp is finished.

-The average starting salary for a bootcamp graduate’s first job ranges from around $50,687 to about $63,460.
+You can expect your average starting salary after a coding bootcamp to fall between around $52,318 to about $66,520.
 These numbers are based on PayScale’s salary estimates for entry-level web developers and entry-level software developers, respectively.
+The average entry-level computer programmer’s salary falls between these figures, at $62,645 per year.

+Your coding bootcamp starting salary ultimately depends on the type of bootcamp you attended.
 There are also bootcamps for aspiring data analysts and prospective cyber security professionals.
-If you attend one of these bootcamps, the latest PayScale data suggests you can expect to earn about $56,383 or approximately $63,139 in your first job.
+If you attend one of these bootcamps, the latest PayScale data suggests you can expect to earn about $59,360 or approximately $66,453 in your first job.

-In general, your salary after graduation will depend on where you attend your bootcamp program and start your job search, but you should be able to cover your cost of living thanks to the competitive job market in the software industry.
+In general, your salary prospects for your first job out of coding bootcamp will also depend on where you attend your bootcamp program and start your job search, but you should be able to cover your cost of living thanks to the competitive job market in the software industry.

-How Much Do Bootcamp Grads with a Few Years of Experience Make?
+How Much Do Bootcamp Grads Earn After a Few Years of Experience?

-Coding bootcamp graduates with a few years of experience can earn anywhere from around $67,413 to around $83,319 per year, according to PayScale.
-Cyber security bootcamp grads with some experience can earn around $88,727 per year, and graduates of data science bootcamps can eventually earn salaries northward of $100,000.
+The average salary expectancy for coding bootcamp graduates with a few years of experience is between $69,237 and $86,721 per year, according to PayScale.
+Cyber security bootcamp grads with some experience can earn around $90,213 per year, and graduates of data science bootcamps can eventually earn salaries northward of $100,000.

 What Factors Impact the Salary Potential of Coders?

-Your salary level after graduating from a coding bootcamp depends on your location, education level, and the quality of the coding bootcamp you attended.
-College graduates may find it easier in general to find a job, but the vast majority of bootcamp grads should be able to find good jobs and save thousands of dollars in the process.
+Your salary after a coding bootcamp depends on your location, education level, and the quality of the bootcamp you attended.
+College graduates may find it easier in general to find a job, but the vast majority of bootcamp grads should be able to find jobs and save thousands of dollars in the process.

 Level of Study